 What is a Program Budget?

-The program budget is a budget that is prepared specifically for a project or program.
-This type of budget includes expenses and revenues related to a specific project only.
-No revenues or expenses of any other project are mixed with this particular project.
+It is a budget prepared specifically for a project or program.
+This type of budget includes expenses and revenues related to one specific project.
+No revenues or expenses of any other projects are mixed with this particular project.

 A business has many different projects running at a single time.
-It becomes very important to set the goals and objectives of the individual project along with its budget.
-The program budget allocates resources to a project that helps in monitoring the performance of the project and brings accountability.
+Therefore, it becomes very important to set the goals and objectives of each individual project, along with its budget.
+This budget allocates resources to a project, which helps in monitoring the performance of the project and increases accountability.

-Xion Ltd. is into textile business.
+Xion Ltd. is in the textile business.
 It receives multiple orders from different clients every year.
-One of the clients, Noble Ltd. gave Xion Ltd. an annual contract.
-Xion Ltd. follows and prepares program budget.
-Here, Xion Ltd. shall prepare the program budget of Noble Ltd. by including all the incomes and expenses related to this single project.
-No other project shall be considered while preparing the budget for Noble Ltd. Thus, program budget focus is on individual projects only.
+One of these clients, Noble Ltd., gave Xion Ltd. an annual contract.
+Xion Ltd. follows and prepares a program budget.
+Here, Xion Ltd. shall prepare the program budget of Noble Ltd. by including all the income and expenses related to this single project.
+No other project shall be considered while preparing the budget for Noble Ltd. Thus; the program budget focus is only on individual projects.

 - It helps in determining the priority of the projects.

 - It helps in planning and managing the delivery of services in the future.